 In this paper we provide an overview of the components of the software system.
 This includes a description of the support libraries and data access abstraction, the pipeline task system, and an overview of the algorithmic components.
 We do not include details of the science validation of the individual algorithms.
-The other components of the LSST DMS, such as the workflow system (M. Gower et al. 2022; E. Karavakis et al. 2024), the Qserv database (D. L. Wang et al. 2011; F. Mueller et al. 2023) and the Rubin Science Platform (M. Jurić et al. 2019; W. O'Mullane et al. 2024), are not covered in this paper.
+The other components of the LSST DMS, such as the workflow system (M. Gower et al. 2022), the Qserv database (D. L. Wang et al. 2011) and the Rubin Science Platform (M. Jurić et al. 2019), are not covered in this paper.